$LevyIO

 • Contribute to an HSA: If you have a high-deductible health plan, contributions to a Health Savings Account are tax-deductible.
 The 2026 limit is $4,400 for individuals ($8,750 for families).
 HSA contributions are triple-tax-advantaged: tax-deductible going in, grow tax-free, and withdrawals for medical expenses are tax-free.

-• Itemize if your deductions exceed the standard deduction: Common itemized deductions include mortgage interest (use the Amortio mortgage calculator to see your annual interest), state and local taxes (SALT, capped at $10,000), charitable contributions, and unreimbursed medical expenses above 7.5% of AGI.
+• Itemize if your deductions exceed the standard deduction: Common itemized deductions include mortgage interest (use the Amortio mortgage calculator to see your annual interest), state and local taxes (SALT, capped at $40,400 for most non-MFS filers in 2026 before high-income phase-down), charitable contributions, and unreimbursed medical expenses above 7.5% of AGI.

 • Claim all eligible credits: Review the credits list above carefully.
-The EITC alone is worth up to $7,830, and the IRS estimates 1 in 5 eligible taxpayers fails to claim it.
+The EITC alone can be worth up to $8,231 in 2026, and many eligible taxpayers still miss refundable credits.

 • Bunch deductions: If your itemized deductions are close to the standard deduction threshold, consider "bunching" — concentrating two years of charitable contributions into one year to exceed the standard deduction in that year, then taking the standard deduction in the other year.